glebvinokurov/digitalhumanities/artefacts.md

 ![screenshot](https://raw.githubusercontent.com/klahn/digitalhumanities/master/Graphische_Litteratur-Tafel.JPG)

-* Artifact Type: Digital edition & open access online article
+* Artifact Type: Digital edition
-* Source URL: http://litteratur-tafel.weltliteratur.net/ (digital edition) & https://dh2017.adho.org/abstracts/506/506.pdf (open access online article)
+* Source URL: http://litteratur-tafel.weltliteratur.net/ (digital edition)
 * Permissions: Free open-source
 * Creator and Affiliation: Angelika Hechtl (WU Wien, Austria), Ingo Börner (Universität Wien, Austria), Frank Fischer (National Research University Higher School of Economics, Moscow, Russia), Peer Trilcke (Universität Potsdam, Germany)
 * Tags: Digital edition, literary map, TEI, data visualization, German literary history

-In their open access online article Hecht et al. (2017) describe their digital edition project of Cäsar Flaischlen's (1864–1920) "Graphische Litteratur-Tafel" (1890) that makes the complex information contained in Flaischlen's multicolor diagram (including names of authors, titles of texts, literary groups, etc.) digitally accessible as a navigable website with high resolution scans and an index and as a machine-readable text encoded in XML according to the TEI guidelines.
+Hecht et al. (2017) describe their digital edition project of Cäsar Flaischlen's (1864–1920) "Graphische Litteratur-Tafel" (1890) that makes the complex information contained in Flaischlen's multicolor diagram (including names of authors, titles of texts, literary groups, etc.) digitally accessible as a navigable website with high resolution scans and an index and as a machine-readable text encoded in XML according to the TEI guidelines.
 This digital edition could serve as a template for other literary maps and data vizualization projects and it gives insights into how to present complex data, such as, in this case, information on the influences of foreign writers on German literature.
 The article (Hechtl et al. 2017) situates this project within contemporary data visualization approaches, such as Franco Moretti's "graphs, maps, and trees" (Moretti 2007).

 ## Network Dynamics, Plot Analysis: Approaching the Progressive Structuration of Literary Texts